Measuring cancer pain

 - Does anything that you do help to lessen the pain?
 For example changing position, applying heat or cold?

-- What does it feel like, such as stabbing, tingling, aching, burning, throbbing, cramping or shooting?
+- What does the pain feel like, such as stabbing, tingling, aching, burning, throbbing, cramping or shooting?

 - When did it start?